Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 3 - Fatal Mistakes.md

 After what feels like a century, and also a moment, the door slams open and all of your hear Firestars heavy footsteps walking in.

+**Gunner covers for them - might give firestar a chance to snoop / come close - but stop him

+**PLAYER ACTION:**
+> Do yall sneak a closer look at this old man?
+There is a brief pause -- a piercing silence shoots through the room, sneakily peering over the top you all notice embers occasionally billow out of this old man's mouth as he exhales heavily.
+His body is covered in scars from who knows what sort of battles with creatures.

-**Gunner covers for them - might give firestar a chance to snoop / come close - but stop him If the try to confront Firestar, clay and gunner will jump in to help so they have less of a chance of dying
+If the try to confront Firestar, clay and gunner will jump in to help so they have less of a chance of dying

 ----